- Funky Little Sister

 Look, the earth isn't going to shatter when you pop this in your CD player or your computer, but you are going to get six (or seven) really solid tracks from a band that was just unlucky enough to arrive on the scene as the hair metal bus was leaving the station.
 Track it down and give it a chance.

-Rating: Rock this at a very solid 7.5
+Rating: Crank this at a very solid 7.5

 Back To Reviews Index